maierbn/opendihu/doc/sphinx/settings/dynamic_hyperelasticity.rst

   SpatialDiscretization::DynamicHyperelasticitySolver<
     Material
   >
+  // or:
+  SpatialDiscretization::DynamicHyperelasticitySolver<Material, true>   // default, same as without "false" SpatialDiscretization::DynamicHyperelasticitySolver<Material, false>

-Where ``Material`` is a class that describes the used constitutive equations at compile time, see :doc:`hyperelasticity`.
+The two template parameters are same as in :doc:`hyperelasticity`.
+The first, ``Material`` is a class that describes the used constitutive equations at compile time.
+The second specifies if there should be also the :math:`P` and :math:`F` field variables in the output files, which produces larger files.

 Python settings
 -----------------

 In the following all possible options for the dynamic hyperelasticity solver are listed.
 They are explained by the comments.
 Most of them are also present in the :doc:`HyperelasticitySolver <hyperelasticity>`.

 .. code-block:: python